facelessuser/wcmatch/docs/src/markdown/pathlib.md

 #### `pathlib.WindowsPath` {: #windowspath}

 `WindowsPath` is Wildcard Match's version of Python's `WindowsPath`.
-The `WindowsPath` class is useful if you'd like to have the ease that `pathlib` offers when working with a path and be able to manipulate or gain access to to information about that file.
+The `WindowsPath` class is useful if you'd like to have the ease that `pathlib` offers when working with a path and be able to manipulate or gain access to information about that file.
 You cannot instantiate this class on a Posix system.
 This class will utilize Wildcard Match's [`glob`](./glob.md) for all glob related actions.
 The class is subclassed from [`Path`](#path).